-The National Institute for Health and Care Excellence (NICE) has placed emphasis on the importance of early diagnosis and treatment of coeliac disease.
-NICE recommends that testing is automatically prescribed to individuals presenting with one or many of the known symptoms, including prolonged fatigue and unexplained persistent abdominal or gastrointestinal problems.
+The National Institute for Health and Care Excellence (NICE) has placed emphasis n the importance of early diagnosis and treatment of coeliac disease.
+NICE recommends that testing is automatically prescribed to individuals presenting with one or many of the known symptoms, including prolonged fatigue and unexplained persistent abdominal or gastrointestinal problems2.

 NICE guidelines encourage early diagnosis in people showing symptoms of coeliac disease.
-However, the clinical community requires additional support to face this challenge.
+However, the clinical community requires additional support to make these recommendations a reality.